LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2stbr_first_flight_dl

 ``b2stbr_first_flight_dl``    type: ``real``    default: ``0.001``
-    Step length (in meters) for computing the first flight model chords.
+    Step length (in metres) for computing the first flight model chords.

 .. index:: b2stbr_taumax

 ``b2stbr_taumax``    type: ``real``    default: ``0.05``
     Maximum allowed fraction of source to be added or substracted to the real source in the method of effective sources for code speed-up.

 .. index:: b2stbr_c_pumpavr

 ``b2stbr_c_pumpavr``    type: ``real``    default: ``0.02``
     Underrelaxation parameter to compute the artificial source in the method of effective sources for code speed-up.

 .. index:: b2stbr_first_flight_no_of_flights